MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-solution.md

 4. Repeat above steps in the destination environment.
 You need the **Azure Synapse Link for Dataverse** solution in both the source and destination environments.

-## Add an Azure Synapse Link Configuration to a Solution
+## Add an Azure Synapse Link configuration to a Solution

 1. From the Power Apps Maker Portal, select the source environment, and on the leftmost navigation pane, select **Solutions**.